dibyashakti1/Dislocation-Model-of-GNSS-Velocities/README.md

-**The matlab codes help to model the observed velocities from GPS stations of both strike-slip and thrust faults by analyzing misfit between the Slip rate, Locking Depth, Fault Dip, and Vertical offset (uY)**
+**The matlab codes help to model the observed velocities from GPS stations of both strike-slip and thrust faults by analyzing misfit between the Slip rate, Locking Depth, Fault Dip, and Vertical offset (Based on methods by Okada 1992)**

 **Matlab Files**: Dip_slip_Okada_Error2 and Strike_slip_Okada_Error2